Turkey to send troops to Libya at Tripoli's request - Erdogan

 “They are all helping a war baron (Haftar), whereas we are accepting an invitation from the legitimate government of the country.
 That is our difference,” he added.

 Haftar’s eastern-based Libyan National Army has been trying since April to take Tripoli from the GNA, which was set up in 2016 following a U.N.-brokered deal.
+The UAE and Egypt have for years provided military support for Haftar’s forces, U.N. reports have said.

+Russian mercenaries have put more pressure on the GNA and “accelerated this quid pro quo between Tripoli and Ankara,” said Sinan Ulgen, a former Turkish diplomat and chairman of the think-tank Center for Economics and Foreign Policy Studies.

+“So the troop deployment must happen right away, but the risk is that Turkey is being sucked into a military game where the only path is more engagement and escalation,” he added.

-Turkish and Russian officials held talks in Moscow this week to seek a compromise on the issues of both Libya and Syria.
-Russia’s Vedomosti said on Thursday the discussions had lasted much longer than the expected three days.
+Turkish and Russian officials held talks in Moscow this week to seek a compromise on the issues of both Libya and Syria, where Russia backs President Bashar al-Assad.

-In Syria, Russia is an ally of Syrian President Bashar al-Assad while Turkey has backed rebels seeking his ouster during the more than eight-year civil war.
-The latest talks follow reports that Russian-backed attacks were forcing tens of thousands more Syrians to flee towards Turkey.

-Turkey has also been ramping up efforts to strike deals with nations around the Mediterranean, where Ankara has been at loggerheads with Greece over resources off the coast of the divided island of Cyprus.
+In the Mediterranean, Turkey is at loggerheads with Greece, Cyprus, Egypt and Israel over rights to resources off the coast of the divided island of Cyprus.
+Athens says Ankara’s maritime deal with Tripoli violates international law.

-Additional reporting by Nevzat Devranoglu in Ankara and Ulf Laessing in Cairo; Writing by Daren Butler; Editing by Jonathan Spicer and Gareth Jones
+Additional reporting by Nevzat Devranoglu in Ankara, Ulf Laessing in Cairo, and Ahmed Tolba and Nadine Awadalla in Tunis; Writing by Daren Butler; Editing by Jonathan Spicer and Gareth Jones